HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

   - [ ] Code which fails any of the unit or integration tests will be blocked from merging into `main`
   - [ ] A report on the percentage of code covered by tests is available after every test run
   - [ ] Code whose test coverage falls below a certain threshold will be blocked from merging into `main`
-- [ ] Code quality checks are live and meet the following conditions:
+- [ ] **Code quality checks** are live and meet the following conditions:
   - [ ] All checks are run on every push to the remote GitHub repository
   - [ ] The most important checks are run on every local commit
   - [ ] Code which fails any of these checks will be blocked from merging into `main`
-- [ ] Security checks are live and meet the following conditions:
+- [ ] **Security checks** are live and meet the following conditions:
   - [ ] At least 1 (test) security vulnerability report has been submitted
   - [ ] Maintainers are notified within 1 hour of a vulnerability being reported within the grants API codebase
   - [ ] Maintainers are notified within 72 hours of a vulnerability being reported on an upstream dependency
   - [ ] Security checks are running on every push to the remote GitHub repository
   - [ ] Code which fails any of these security checks is blocked from merging into `main`
+- [ ] **Dependency management** is live and meets the following conditions:
+  - [ ] At least 2 upstream dependencies have been added to the project
+  - [ ] Compatible versions of upstream dependencies are automatically detected when a new dependency is added
+  - [ ] Maintainers are notified when a new minor or major version of an upstream dependency is available
+- [ ] **Config & secrets management** is live and meets the following conditions:
+  - [ ] At least 1 configuration variable has been added to the project
+  - [ ] This config variable has different values when it is running in different environments (e.g. dev, staging, and prod)
+  - [ ] At least 2 internal developers can access a shared value of this variable locally
+  - [ ] Developers can change the value of this config variable in their local environment without changing it for other developers
+  - [ ] An integration test has been created to validate that this variable is injected at runtime

 ### Proposed metrics for measuring goals/value/definition of done